MotusWTS/motus/inst/doc/upstream_api.md

        - ts: numeric timestamp

-   - return a list of all batches with detections of tags in project `projectID`, where the processing timestamp of the batch is >= `ts`
+   - return a list of all batches with detections of tags in project `projectID`, where the processing timestamp of the batch is > `ts`

-   - columns in the return value should include these fields (as they exist in the transfer tables):
+   - items in the return value are vectors (as they exist in the transfer tables):
       - batchID
       - motusDeviceID